 Our ramblings on industry happenings.

 Do you ever feel pretty sure about something but just lack proof?
-This great article on TechCrunch just confirmed what I've always worked off of….that Booth Babes Don't Work.
+This great article on TechCrunch just confirmed what I've always worked off of….that Booth Babes Don't Work - but we know what to do.

 One of my first responsibilities out of college was the temporary staffing of our tradeshow assistants.
 Without thinking much of it, I just used the lists of people we'd worked with in the past.
 Some were professional models, some were stay at home moms and at first I didn't really think about how we got to know them.
 Pam, who founded the company in 1977, was known for asking waitresses and hotel staffers that she liked during her travels to join us.
 Any outgoing, friendly and super helpful service staff at the local spots always caught her eye…and always did a great job when they did end up working with us!